ULL-ESIT-PAI-2023-2024/2022-2023-pai-design-patterns-design-patterns-1-hugo-esther/README.md

 ## Design patterns

+### Repository structure

+The repository structure for the design patterns project is as follows:

+- `src/`: This directory contains the source code files for the design patterns.
+- `slides/`: This directory contains the slides.
+- `bib/`: This directory contains all references and additional material used.
+- `README.md`: This file provides an overview of the design patterns project.

 ### What is a pattern?

 “Each pattern is a three-part rule, which expresses a relation between a certain context, a problem and a solution.”